AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0.md

 - Publishing a map that contains a Markdown file with internal image references, fails on Windows servers.
 - The bulleted list fails to convert to numbered list in Markdown.
 - Publishing to native AEM site fails when markdown files are referred in a map.
-- The position of Background color is misaligned in the UI of **Condition's Panel**.
-- When you use image as a `<keyref>`, the **Reference Type** of the image is not shown in the **Multimedia report**.
-- In some cases, the lock functionality for CSS files is not working as expected, allowing other users to edit and save the files even when they are locked by another user.
-- Unable to exit the Map console view when Baseline is dirty with autosave enabled.